Key Health Coverage Definitions

 Benefits Summary — Green Plan

-The Nemours prescription drug benefits are administered by Express Scripts and are included in the Green Plan.
-Most prescriptions are covered at 80% after your deductible; however, the plan also covers certain generic preventive medications (on the Standard Plus list) for a $10 co-pay.
+The Nemours prescription drug benefits are administered by Express Scripts.
+In the Green plan, most prescriptions are covered at 80% after your deductible; however, the plan also covers certain generic preventive medications (on the Standard Plus list) for a $10 co-pay.
 These are preventive medications not already covered at 100% and include medications for many chronic conditions including asthma and diabetes.

 View the latest summary chart for the Green plan.